vanelsberg/APKautobuild/README.md

     The above prompts you for "Distinguished Name" fields for your key.
 It then generates a new keystore file.
 The key generated is valid for 10,000 days.

-    _Note that you can only update AndroidAPS with a new version that was signed with the same key.
-When generating a new keystore make sure you uninstall AndroidAPS first before installing the new version build bij autobuild!_
+    _Note that you can only update an APK with a new version that was signed with the same key.
+When generating a new keystore make sure you uninstall the APK first before installing the new version build bij autobuild!_

 ## Configuration: